jdfekete/d3-eplusm/README.md

 # Implementation of the EpluM scale for d3.
 [![JS Tests](https://github.com/jdfekete/d3-eplusm/actions/workflows/node.js.yml/badge.svg?branch=main&event=push)](https://github.com/jdfekete/d3-eplusm/actions/workflows/node.js.yml)

 D3 provides several scales in [d3-scale](https://github.com/d3/d3-scale): quantitative, ordered, and categorical.
-EplusM is a quantitative scale, a good alternative to the logarithmic scale for values with orders of magnitude varying widely.
+EplusM is a quantitative scale, an effective alternative to the logarithmic scale for values that span over multiple orders of magnitude.

 ![](./ticks.svg)

-See this publication for details:
+See these publications for details:
+- Katerina Batziakoudi, Stéphanie Rey, Jean-Daniel Fekete.
+Beyond Log Scales: Toward Cognitively Informed Bar Charts for Orders of Magnitude Values.
+IEEE Transactions on Visualization and Computer Graphics, (Proceedings of VIS 2025), 2026. ⟨hal-05171203⟩
-Katerina Batziakoudi, Florent Cabric, Stéphanie Rey, and Jean-Daniel Fekete.
+- Katerina Batziakoudi, Florent Cabric, Stéphanie Rey, and Jean-Daniel Fekete.
 2025.
 Lost in Magnitudes: Exploring Visualization Designs for Large Value Ranges.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI '25).
 Association for Computing Machinery, New York, NY, USA, Article 1170, 1–18. https://doi.org/10.1145/3706598.3713487

 ## Using d3-eplusm

-In JavaScript development, you can add the library in your `package.json` file with the following command:
+In JavaScript development, you can add the library to your `package.json` file with the following command:
 ```
 npm i d3-eplusm
 ```